Anxiety with Cancer: Progressive Muscle Relaxation and Guided Imagery

 to learn are called progressive muscle relaxation and guided imagery.
 They may also

-help with pain, and nausea and vomiting.
+help with pain, nausea, and vomiting.

 These skills take practice.
 The more you practice these skills, the more helpful they